 A critical financial pillar required to catapult the agriculture sector towards high growth is equity whether it is in the form of capital invested in farm machinery, modern warehousing and cool chains, human resources, etc., or in the form of land.
 In the absence of detailed financial information about farms today, land can be taken as a proxy for equity in the agriculture sector.
-The distribution of the 42.6 million acres (17.3 million hectares) of cultivated land among Pakistan's 8.2 million farms is such that 45% of the cultivated area is with farms which have less than 12.5 acres while 55% of the cultivated area is with farms which have more than 12.5 acres.
-On the other end of the spectrum, only about 13,500 farms are of more than 150 acres holding about 1.5 million acres.
+The distribution of the 42.6 million acres (17.3 million hectares) of cultivated land among Pakistan's 8.2 million farms is such that 45% of the cultivated area is with farms which have less than 12.5 acres while 55% of the cultivated area is with farms which have less than 12.5 acres while 55% of the cultivated area is with farms are of more than 150 acres holding about 1.5 million acres.
 Therefore, the vast majority of farms are highly unlikely to own machinery, storage, cash reserves, etc., given that they have hardly any ability to invest.
 A plain measure of the value of this land can be taken by multiplying the 42.6 million acres of cultivated land with an average price of PKR 2.5 million per acre of agricultural land.
 The total is PKR 106.5 trillion.